HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Cacheable Yes Limited Yes

 • GET is safe, idempotent, and cacheable, but cannot have a body.
-Complex search conditions must be crammed into URL query strings, causing pain with URL length limits (effectively around 2048 characters) and representing nested structures
+Complex search conditions must be crammed into URL query strings, causing pain with URL length limits (effectively around 2048 characters) and expressing nested structures

-What Are Safe, Idempotent, and Cacheable, and Why Do They Matter?
+What are Safe, Idempotent, and Cacheable, and Why Do They Matter

 Safe